BioNTech lifts 2021 COVID-19 vaccine output target to 2 billion doses

-FRANKFURT (Reuters) - Pfizer’s partner BioNTech boosted the 2021 delivery target for their COVID-19 vaccine to 2 billion doses, up from 1.3 billion previously, as they bring new production lines on stream and as more doses can be extracted per vial.
+FRANKFURT (Reuters) - Pfizer Inc’s partner BioNTech SE has boosted the 2021 delivery target for their COVID-19 vaccine to 2 billion doses, up from 1.3 billion previously, as they add new production lines and as more doses can be extracted per vial.

-Special syringes known as low dead space syringes were instrumental in the increase, which would result in 1 billion people getting the designated two-dose regimen, BioNTech said in a presentation posted on Monday.

 “We now believe that we can potentially deliver approximately 2 billion doses in total by the end of 2021, which incorporates the updated six-dose label,” BioNTech said.

-A new site in Marburg, Germany, acquired from Novartis in September, would boost annual capacity by up to 750 million doses when it becomes operational by end-February, it added.
+A new manufacturing site in Marburg, Germany, acquired from Novartis in September, will boost annual capacity by up to 750 million doses when it becomes operational by the end of February, it added.

-Additional capacity by contractors, who supply ingredients and fill the finished substance into vials, had also helped to lift the target.
+Additional capacity by contractors who supply ingredients and fill the finished vaccine into vials also helped to lift the target.

-The Biotech firm added on its slides that 32.9 million doses had been shipped as per Sunday.
+The German biotech company in its presentation said 32.9 million doses had been shipped as of Sunday.

 A spokeswoman said that 50 million doses had been produced at the end of 2020, as previously planned, but that deliveries had been held until specific orders are placed to avoid excess storage time.

+The vaccine appears able to protect against a key mutation in the new variants, a laboratory study organised by Pfizer showed last week.

+Sahin on Monday reiterated that he did not expect the mutations to blunt the power of the vaccine.

-Additional reporting by Thomas Seythal and Patricia Weiss, editing by Louise Heavens; Editing by Riham Alkousaa
+Additional reporting by Thomas Seythal and Patricia Weiss, Editing by Louise Heavens and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.